11 Tips to Improve Battery Life on M1 MacBook Pro & Air

 1: Enable Low Power Mode

-Low Power mode on MacBook is available from macOS Monterey OS.
-This feature help n Extend your MacBook battery life with Low Power Mode, which manages energy-intensive apps and processing.
-It directs power where you need it to get the most out of your battery.
-Follow the below steps for Enable low power mode supported MacBook Models.
+Low Power mode on the MacBook is available starting with macOS Monterey.
+This feature helps extend your MacBook battery life with Low Power Mode, which manages energy-intensive apps and processing.
+It directs power where you need it to maximize your battery’s performance.
+Follow the steps below to enable Low Power Mode on supported MacBook Models.

 • MacBook (Early 2016 and later)